cityofaustin/coa-forms/deployment/README.md

 ---
 ## `build_form.sh`

-Builds a form for production.
-Outputted to form's `/public/` directory.
-Also uploads the build to S3 with `upload_form.sh` if a `-u` flag parameter is passed.
+Builds all locales for a Form using webpack.
+Outputs are saved in Form's `/public*/` directories.

 args:
 + -f FORM (required): the name of the form you want to build; corresponds to the directory name inside of `/src`.
 + -e DEPLOY_ENV (required): the deployment environment (dev, staging, prod, etc.).
 Determines which environment variables to use and the S3 Bucket to deploy to.
-+ -u (optional flag): including `-u` will upload the form to S3 after the build.
-The S3 Bucket destination is determined by $DEPLOY_ENV.

 ex: `bash deployment/scripts/build_form.sh -f officer-complaint-form -e dev`

 ---
 ## `translate_form.sh`
 Translates a form into each of the languages specified in its `src/locale/settings.json`.
-Also uploads the build to S3 with `upload_form.sh` if a `-u` flag parameter is passed.
+This script is executed by `webpack` as a plugin.

 The resulting translated forms will be saved in their own public folders.
 For example, a Spanish translated form will be saved in `public_es/`.

-This program will translate the contents of the present condition of the form's `public/` directory.
-Whatever is in `public/` at the time of translation is what will be translated.

 args:
 + -f FORM (required): the name of the form you want to translate; corresponds to the directory name inside of `/src`.
-+ -e DEPLOY_ENV (only required with -u): the deployment environment (dev, staging, prod, etc.).
-Determines which S3 Bucket to deploy to if -u is passed.
-+ -u (optional flag): including `-u` will upload the form to S3 after the build.
-The S3 Bucket destination is determined by $DEPLOY_ENV.
++ -l LANGUAGE (required): Specifies which translation to run (and in which compiled public/ directory to run that translation).

-ex: `bash deployment/scripts/translate_form.sh -f officer-complaint-form`
+ex: `bash deployment/scripts/translate_form.sh -f officer-complaint-form -l es` will run `translate.py` for `officer-complaint-form/public_es`

 ---
 ## `upload_form.sh`